 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 What if I miss a dose?

 This does not apply.
-This medicine is only given as needed to treat 'off' episodes in Parkinson's disease.
-Contact your health care provider if your symptoms do not respond to the first dose for a particular 'off' episode.
+This medication is only given as needed to treat 'off' episodes in Parkinson's disease.
+Contact your care team if your symptoms do not respond to the first dose for a particular 'off' episode.
 Do not use a second dose for that episode.
 Do not use double or extra doses.